 In a little over 36 hours, Flea’s time at primary school will be over.

-Judging by the tearful child I put to bed this evening, I’m not the only one surprised by the speed with which this has come around.
+Judging by the tearful child I put to bed this evening, I’m not the only one surprised by the speed with which leaving primary school has come around.

 On the one hand, Flea’s excited.
 She’s going to a great school, she’s growing up.
 It’s good.

-But leaving behind the security of a school she’s attended since a few weeks after her third birthday?
+But leaving primary school means leaving the security of a school she’s attended since a few weeks after her third birthday.
 That’s a scary proposition.